Dkudale-builds/mealbridge/README.md

 # Overview:

 MealBridge Premium is a full-stack web application designed to solve the real-world problem of food wastage.

-## It enables users to:
+## It enables users to
 Donate excess food
 Discover nearby available meals in real-time
 Claim and manage food pickups
 Track contributions and environmental impact
 The platform focuses on efficiency, transparency, and sustainability.

 # Key Features:
 User Roles
 Donor Mode
 Add food donations